 Here is what the symbol of the red apple tradition is, according to Yeva: "The Red Apple's symbol I think is the following – the white color is associated with purity and innocence, while the red color is associated with losing one’s virginity and blood.
 And why Red Apple, maybe because the apple is the only fruit that's similar to the solidity that a woman has in herself, meaning not too fragile to be broken."
 With regard to pre-marital sex, Yeva thinks that sex is right after marriage, but if there is mutual trust between the two people, then no one has the right to forbid them.

 Another female participant, Lida, said that the red apple is considered to be a symbol of purity and innocence.
 Still, she believes that virginity shouldn’t be the only moral factor and shouldn’t be regarded as criteria for a woman’s morality.
 With regard to why the red apple tradition continues, Lida said, “The two main reasons are the views of society which are quite dominant and this feeling of honor and dignity, which people can’t emotionally get over.
-I think people should be guided not by some physical factors but by human values.”
-(Lida, interview, March 13, 2020)
+I think people should be guided not by some physical factors but by human values” (Lida, interview, March 13, 2020).

 Neli, confirmed Armenians to be a very traditional and conservative nation and remaining a virgin until marriage is one of the societal rules.
 She explained,